Monitoring-CO2/Backend-server/README.md

 - **influxdb.org** : Name of the InfluxDB database organisation
 - **influxdb.url** : Address of the InfluxDB database

+If you're going to deploy the server with Docker, please check the [specific configuration](https://github.com/Monitoring-CO2/Server-Docker#docker-compose-applicationproperties).

 ## Building the server

 In order to build the server, make sure you have installed the JDK version 17.